 It’s unlikely that you will need a business case for promotions lower down the chain at a mid-tier firm.
 Although at the two biggest mid-tier firms, BDO and Grant Thornton, you will need a business case to make director as well as partner.

 Another example of the more hoops you need to jump through if you want to become a partner in a Big 4 firm, is the partnership admissions process.
-In most other firms you are likely to just have one partnership panel interview.
-Whereas at a Big 4 firm you will need to get through your service line partnership admissions process, before getting through potentially up to 3 more partnership panel interviews at sector team and geography levels.
-If you want to become a partner at PwC in the USA you need to factor in a partner track process which is 3 years long.
-In the Netherlands the PwC partner track process is 2 years long.
-The trend for partner track for Big 4 people is to become longer rather than shorter.
+In most other firms, you are likely to just have one partnership panel interview.
+Whereas, at a Big 4 firm, you will need to get through your service line partnership admissions process before getting through potentially up to 3 more partnership panel interviews at sector team and geography levels.
+If you want to become a partner at PwC in the USA, you need to factor in a partner track process that is 3 years long.
+In the Netherlands, the PwC partner track process is 2 years long.

 Up or out